 You can also hear more about her journey from her recent appearance on The Millennial Entrepreneur Podcast here:

-Darren cofounded the incredible funding site Crowdcube.
+Darren co-founded the popular funding site Crowdcube.
 Crowdfunding platform Crowdcube believes in “Funding the Wonderful”, supporting entrepreneurs who dream big, push at the edges and want to challenge the status quo.

 Crowdcube has helped over 1,300 high growth businesses successfully fundraise, including The Pitch alumni like Small Robot Company and Rockit, and more than £1bn has been invested on the platform to date!